Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

        // ...
    }

-We can now check which error was produced in the test:
+You can now check which error was produced in the test:

 .. code-block:: rust
    :emphasize-lines: 15-16